Huegoxaga/notes/java/README.md

 - When a variable is volatile, it means the data must be read from and written to main memory
   - It cannot use the cache value
   - The use of main memory over cache is expensive
+- Static variable belongs to the class, new objects of a class will share a common static variable, class objects won't allocate memory for these variables the same way as local variables

 ### Type casting